daddyjasiu/University-Projects/Java/RPN <=> INF conversion/README.md

 First input variable is **how many data sets user will put in**.
 Then, program awaits for **determining which notation do you want to convert**, RPN or INF.
 After that user is supposed to type in the expression.
 Program outputs **expression converted to wanted notation form**.

 Program uses **stack** to solve the conversion problem.
 Example input/output below.
-Note, that RPN in Polish is ONP, hence different spelling in i/o.
+Note, that **RPN in Polish is ONP**, hence different spelling in i/o.

 Example input/output below.